k3po/k3po/README.md

 # Binary Bidirectional Streams Over HTTP (BBOSH)
 The Bidirectional Streams Over HTTP (BOSH) transport protocol was initially designed to transmit XML text for XMPP.
 The BBOSH transport protocol extends BOSH by adding support for binary, such that it can be used to replace TCP where WebSocket is not available.
-No HTTP streaming is required, just HTTP polling or long-polling.
+Although HTTP streaming is supported, just HTTP polling or long-polling is sufficient.

-## Connect
+## Handshake
 A standard REST request is used to create the BBOSH connection.
 Following the REST pattern, the `Location` response header indicates the URL to be used for further communication on the new connection.